 Looking to raise more funds for your nonprofit this summer?
-Start a Team Fundraising campaign on Razoo!
+Start a fundraising campaign on Mightycause today!

-The lazy days of summer are just around the corner.
 We all know that come summertime, fundraising tends to slow down for many nonprofit organizations.
-You’re taking a break between your Spring Auction or Gala and bracing for the Holiday and End of Year season to come in the fall.
+You’re taking a break between your spring auction or gala and bracing for the end-of-year season in the fall.
 It’s not worth trying out summer fundraising, is it?
 Glad you asked … and yes it absolutely is!

 Join an existing community event